KiraResari/ceal-chronicler-f/Protocol.md

   * Aaaand, now I also improved their style, which means I am quite happy with what I got here now

 * This is as far as I'm getting with this today

+# 4-Jan-2024

+* Now continuing with this
+* Now that adding points in time works, I want to add the functionality to delete points in time, as long as more than one remains

 # User Story